-A number of our previous posts have quickly curated short blogs posts with tips for researchers, this time I’ll share longer reflections.
+A number of our previous posts are just short blogs posts, with tips for researchers, this time I’ll share longer reflections.

-In addition to my own (and guest blogger) opinion pieces, some of our past research-related collection include:
+In addition to my own (and guest blogger) opinion pieces, some of our past research-related collection includes:

 - Research innovations, new technology and methods

 - Future proofing research plans for 2017 and beyond

 But, as promised, this time I’ll share some longer-form content, akin to what the Financial Times likes to call their “Big Read“.

 Given the current bias towards more articles being published on topics of data, analytics & data science, than research – it was good to find this content.